lucasg44/CTF-writeups/HackABull2023/eavesdropping.md

 Using this output, we plugged it into as many cyphers that my team could imaging until we stumbled onto a cesar cypher.
 After running the text through our resource, we stumbled upon the flag through a cesar cypher with a rotation of 13.

 ### TL;DR
-We found a string in the pcapng file that looked similar to a flag format, so we ran a cesar cypher to get the decoded flag
+We found a string in the pcapng file that looked similar to a flag format, so we ran a cesar cypher to get the decoded flag.

 ### Flag
 WCSC_HackaBull23{f10w!ng_w1th_th3_str34ms00}